nemozny/ibgateway-raspberry-64/README.md

 I am NOT using Raspberry OS and I am not running a window manager, only xvfb / virtual framebuffer at the moment ("headless" gateway).

 TWS is not great, but bearably responsive.
-Mind you I am connecting over internet to my RPI using xrdp and through a jumpbox on top.
+Mind you I am connecting over internet to my RPI using xrdp and through a SSH jumpbox on top.

-And I am running from SD card.
+I am running from SD card.

 Please let me know if you made it to work easier, better or faster.